dcycle/drupal_yext/README.md

     drush dl drupal_yext

-### Step 2: Make sure you have a node in which to save Yext data:
+### Step 2: Make sure you have a node type in which to save Yext data:

 Each Yext record will create a new node.
 Make sure you create a node type which will correspond to Yext records, and a field which will contain the Yext unique ID.